freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-a-pinterest-clone.md

 **Hint:** Masonry.js is a library that allows for Pinterest-style image grids.

 Once you've finished implementing these user stories, enter the URL to your live app and, optionally, your GitHub repository.
-Then click the "I've completed this challenge" button.
+Then click the "Submit and go to my next challenge" button.

 You can get feedback on your project by sharing it on the <a href="https://forum.freecodecamp.org/c/project-feedback/409" target="_blank" rel="noopener noreferrer nofollow">freeCodeCamp forum</a>.